 - National has led California in preparing credentialed teachers every year since 2000

-- National University credentialed teachers accounted for 12 percent of statewide total
+- Credentialed teachers from National accounted for 10 percent of statewide total

-SAN DIEGO, CALIF. – National University, California’s second-largest, private, nonprofit institution of higher education, has prepared more teachers for credentialing than any other single institution of higher education in the State for the every year during the past decade dating back to the 2000-2001 academic year, according to figures released by the Commission on Teaching Credentialing (CTC).
+SAN DIEGO, CALIF. – National University, the second-largest private, nonprofit institution of higher education in California and the 12th largest in the United States, has prepared more teachers for credentialing than any other single institution of higher education in the State for the past 11 years dating back to the 2000-2001 academic year, according to figures released by the Commission on Teacher Credentialing (CTC).

 Graduates and those obtaining their teaching credentials from the National University School of Education are recognized as some of the best educators in California, based upon assessments by the National Blue Ribbon School competition, the California Distinguished School Program, and various teachers of the year competitions.